Aggressive legal defense against drug crime charges.

-It is illegal in the State of Minnesota to possess or sell certain controlled substances including marijuana, methamphetamines, ecstasy (MDMA), PCP, cocaine and other narcotics including prescription drugs, such as Oxytocin.
+It is illegal in the State of Minnesota to possess or sell certain controlled substances including marijuana, methamphetamine, ecstasy (MDMA), PCP, cocaine and other narcotics including prescription drugs, such as Vicodin.
 Minnesota law defines “sell” as to sell, give away, barter, deliver, exchange, distribute or dispose of to another, or to manufacture, or to possess with the intent to sell.
 All drug crime charges are felonies with the exception of possessing a small amount of marijuana.

 Drug crimes fall into varying categories: